bSchnepp/Feral/sec/README.md

 	- Leaking pages, such that it's possible to see another program's memory space.

 ## Specific details?
-Essentially re-implementing SELinux (and by extension, building yet another Flask implementation).
+Essentially re-implementing SELinux (and by extension, building yet another FLASK implementation).
 However, this is just one part of Beaker (we do other things here on top of the same stuff SELinux does) The kernel provides a security server in which call objects are assigned an ID.
 This is cached by the object manager.